CU-0xff/RepData_PeerAssessment1/PA1_template.md

 The graph shows nicely typical sleeping times (up to interval 500 representing 500 times 5 minutes of the day).
 In the morning than activity increases up to its local maximum of 206.1698113 at 835.
 Around interval 2000 the daily activity throttles down and leaves into the night.

-Again we took the data frame neglecting imcomplete measurements which might lead to a bias.
+Again we took the data frame neglecting incomplete measurements which might lead to a bias.

 ## Imputing missing values